nf-core/methylseq/docs/output.md

 ## Introduction

-This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.
+This document describes the output produced by the methylseq pipeline.

+Most of the plots are taken from the MultiQC report, which summarizes results at the end of the pipeline.

-Note that nf-core/methylseq contains two workflows - one for Bismark, one for bwa-meth.
+> NOTE: nf-core/methylseq contains two workflows - one for Bismark, one for bwa-meth.
 The results files produced will vary depending on which variant is run.

 The output directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.